Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

-As of August 6, 2013, players will be able to keep all of their currencies in one easy Account Wallet.
+As of August 6th, 2013, players can keep all of their currencies in one easy Account Wallet.
 This Wallet holds dungeon tokens, coins, karma, laurels, Guild Commendations, Fractal Relics, Badges of Honor, gems, and glory and makes them accessible to any character on your account.

 I was going to award this category to WoW based on the auction house, but then GW2 announced the Account Wallet.
 Sharing currency across an entire game account is extremely convenient.